nike-2001/LSTM-RNN-Impl/README.md

 - **LSTM**: Better at capturing long-term dependencies
 - **GRU**: Faster training with comparable performance

-## 🤝 Contributing
-Feel free to fork this project and submit pull requests for improvements!

-## 📄 License
-This project is open source and available under the [MIT License](LICENSE).

 ## 📌 Conclusion
 This end-to-end NLP project showcases how deep learning can be used for next word prediction.
 With both **LSTM** and **GRU** models implemented and deployed, this project serves as a practical example of sequence modeling and real-world application via **Streamlit**.